INVITE: Innovations in Plant Variety Testing in Europe

 Project description

-The following topics are being worked on:
+The following topics were addressed:

-- Definition of new procedures for the management of reference collections
+• Definition of new procedures for the management of reference collections

-- Proposals of organizational innovations to improve variety testing networks, taking into account their socio-economic and environmental impact
+• Propose organisational innovations to improve variety testing networks, taking into account their socio-economic and environmental impact

-- Design of a prototype decision support system for variety selection (DSS-VC).
+• Design of a prototype decision support system for variety selection (DSS-VC)

 Wheat

-Grain corn
+Grain maize

 Wheat and spelt